narrative-environments/CourseCompendium/Space.md

 ![Space-Time](Space-Time.png)

-In this case, the design of narrative environments might be considered to be concerned with the creation of a 'kairotopos' as a place of meaningful time and meaningful space, where one might develop 'phronesis' or 'practical wisdom'
+In this case, the design of narrative environments might be considered to be concerned with the creation of a 'kairotopos' as a place of meaningful time and meaningful space, where one might learn to develop 'phronesis' or 'practical wisdom'.

 ## Space in Narrative Ecology